 50-80 degrees Fahrenheit.
 In the warmer months all working areas should be kept at around 70 degrees.
 As the plaster starts to set, it gives off heat, increasing room temperature by another 10 degrees.
 In the colder months the temperature should not drop below 50 degrees.
 Keeping the room within this temperature range will allow the plaster to dry properly and will prevent it from cracking due to excessive cold.

 Many factors determine drying time, such as the thickness of the plaster which has been applied, temperature, humidity, and ventilation.
 As an example, with a plaster thickness of approximately 1/8th of an inch in a dry environment with good air circulation, drying time is about 3- 5 days.
-Thicker coats of plaster, up to an inch thick, obviously require longer periods of drying and could be as long as 3 weeks.
+Thicker coats of plaster, up to an inch thick, obviously require longer periods of drying, as long as 3 weeks.
 We can advise you at the time of job completion.

 Plaster is a porous material.
 To seal the surface, apply at least one coat of primer.